 Joel heads up the Firm's RMBS (Residential Mortgage-Backed Securities) team, representing large domestic and foreign institutional investors that invested more than $5 billion in failed investments, which were at the heart of the current global economic crisis.
 The RMBS team is comprised of more than 20 attorneys and is currently prosecuting over 50 separate matters.
 Joel has developed significant experience with RMBS-related matters and served as lead counsel for one of the most prototypical cases arising from the financial crisis, In re Countrywide Corporation Securities Litigation.
 In this matter, he obtained a settlement of $624 million for co-lead plaintiffs, New York State Common Retirement Fund and the New York City Pension Funds.

-Joel is currently lead counsel to a class of investors in Massey Energy Corporation stemming from the horrific 2010 mining disaster at the Company's Upper Big Branch coal mine, which resulted in the Firm obtaining a $265 million all-cash settlement with Alpha Natural Resources, Massey’s parent company.
+Joel was lead counsel to a class of investors in Massey Energy Corporation stemming from the horrific 2010 mining disaster at the Company's Upper Big Branch coal mine, which resulted in the Firm obtaining a $265 million all-cash settlement with Alpha Natural Resources, Massey’s parent company.
 Joel is also currently litigating two cases which arose out of deceptive practices by custodial banks relating to certain foreign currency transactions; he serves as lead counsel to Arkansas Teachers Retirement System in a class action against the State Street Corporation and certain affiliated entities and he is also representing the Commonwealth of Virginia in its False Claims Act case against Bank of New York Mellon, Inc.

 In the past, Joel has played a central role in numerous high profile cases, including In re Paine Webber Incorporated Limited Partnerships Litigation ($200 million settlement); In re Prudential Securities Incorporated Limited Partnerships Litigation ($130 million settlement); In re Prudential Bache Energy Income Partnerships Securities Litigation ($91 million settlement); Shea v.
 New York Life Insurance Company ($92 million settlement); and Saunders et al. v.
 Gardner ($10 million—the largest punitive damage award in the history of the NASD at that time).
 In addition, Joel was instrumental in securing a $117.5 million settlement in In re Mercury Interactive Securities Litigation, the largest settlement at the time in a securities fraud litigation based upon options backdating.